Two WA Democrats on Time magazine cover for being part of female-run, rebuke of Trump

 Seattle Mayor Jenny Durkan and congressional candidate Kim Schrier are among about 50 women on the magazine's latest cover that spotlights the nationwide surge of women running for public office.

-Democratic Seattle Mayor Jenny Durkan and congressional candidate Kim Schrier are among about 50 women on Time magazine’s latest cover — “The Avengers” — that spotlights the nationwide surge of women running for public office, as part of a larger push to rebuke President Donald Trump.
+Seattle Mayor Jenny Durkan and Democratic congressional candidate Kim Schrier are among about 50 women on Time magazine’s latest cover — “The Avengers” — that spotlights the nationwide surge of women running for public office, as part of a larger push to rebuke President Donald Trump.

 The cover of the magazine’s Jan.
 29 edition features women who ran for office last year or are in the middle of campaigns now.
 They include candidates for a range of elected positions, from congressional to local school board seats.